Intermediate Excel Functions

 Your district is now limiting the number of characters allowed for course names to 20.
 Use the LEN formula to determine which courses will need to have their names shortened.

-3. Enter the cell number for the course name, A2, and end with ):
+=LEN( - Enter the cell number for the course name, A2, and end

-6. Sort the data by the “Length of Course Name” column in descending order
+- Sort the data by the “Length of Course Name” column in

 1. Click the box just above the row numbers to highlight all the cells on the worksheet